calaverastech/grunt-pkgbuild/README.md

 #### options.dest
 Type: `String`

-Packages are placed into this directory
+Created packages are placed into this directory

 ### File Options